Continuing the company despite insolvency

 3. The desired corporate restructuring has a probability of success

-According to the following study (as PDF), companies are more likely to be preserved (60% remain in the hands of the owner after the procedure is completed) if they restructure their company under self-administration proceedings.
+According to the following study (as PDF), companies are more likely to be preserved (60% remain in the hands of the owner after the procedure has been completed) if they restructure their company under self-administration proceedings.

 Financing before, during and after insolvency